10DTSUII/python-calculator/README.md

 Purple & Pink were not chosen for the simple reason that the colors would be too distracting which is detrimental for a child's learning.

-## Buttons
-The buttons were colored white because it was a clam, neutral color that creates positive feelings and helps learners engage.
-The color black was used to create a contrast between the color of the buttons and the number key on it.

 ## Layout
  Miro - The planning of my layout is in this **Website**:[**Miro.com**](https://miro.com/app/board/uXjVPSxXFYc=/)